Eastern Shore of Maryland: Demographics

-Although the Eastern Shore comprises more than a third of Maryland's land area, it has a population of 420,792 as of 2004, representing about 8% of Maryland's population.
-The most populous city on the Eastern Shore is Salisbury, and the most populous county is Cecil.
-The Salisbury metropolitan area is the only metropolitan statistical area on the Eastern Shore; it comprises Somerset, Wicomico, and Worcester counties, and Sussex County, Delaware.
+Although the Eastern Shore comprises a large part of Maryland's land area, it had a population of 456,815 as of the 2020 Census, representing about 7.4% of Maryland's total population.
+The most populous city in the region is Salisbury, and the most populous county is Cecil.

 Elections

 The Eastern Shore is considerably more conservative than the more densely populated and urban Western Shore.
 Since the late 20th century, when conservative whites shifted to the Republican Party, the region has strongly supported Republican candidates for governor.
-The last three Republican candidates for governor–Ellen Sauerbrey, Bob Ehrlich, and Larry Hogan–have swept all nine counties.
+The three Republican nominees for governor from 1994 to 2018 –Ellen Sauerbrey, Bob Ehrlich, and Larry Hogan– swept all nine counties.
+This streak ended in 2022 when Democrat Wes Moore won Kent and Talbot counties, though Republican Dan Cox still won the Eastern Shore overall.

 At the presidential level, the Eastern Shore also leans Republican.
 But Kent and Somerset counties have flipped back and forth in supporting Democratic and Republican presidential candidates.
 The last Democrat to win Dorchester County was Bill Clinton from Arkansas in 1996.
 Cecil County has not gone Democratic since Jimmy Carter from Georgia won the county in 1976.
 Queen Anne's, Caroline, Wicomico, and Worcester counties have voted Republican at every election subsequent to Lyndon Johnson's landslide.
 Up until 2020, this was true for Talbot County as well, but it was won by Joe Biden.

 The Eastern Shore has long been a part of Maryland's 1st Congressional district.
 Democrat Roy Dyson represented the 1st district from 1981 until 1990, when he was defeated by Republican Wayne Gilchrest.
 Gilchrest held the seat until 2008, when State Senator Andy Harris defeated him in the Republican primary.
 Harris narrowly lost the subsequent general election to Democrat Frank Kratovil, Queen Anne's County state's attorney.
 In 2010, Harris again ran for the district and handily defeated Kratovil after a single term in office.
 Harris has held the seat without serious difficulty since.

 In the Maryland General Assembly, the Eastern Shore encompasses a portion of district 35B and all of districts 35A, 36, 37A and 37B, 38A, 38B and 38C.
 All seats are held by Republicans except for a state delegate seat in district 37A.

 Economy

 Tourism

 Ocean City's skyline, containing tall hotels and condominiums, stands out within Delmarva.
 At the southern end of the town, a recreational boardwalk spans over thirty blocks, containing carnival rides and games, restaurants, bars, arcades, and clothing boutiques.

 Tourists visit St. Michaels on a neck surrounded by water; the colonial former port of Oxford; Chestertown; and isolated Smith Island in the Chesapeake Bay.
 North of Crisfield is Janes Island State Park, with camping and kayaking trails through marshlands.
+Cambridge continues to be a popular destination for tourism because of the Blackwater National Wildlife Refuge, the Hyatt Chesapeake Bay Resort, Spa & Marina, and the Harriet Tubman National Park.